Authored by the expert who managed and guided the team behind the Japan Property Pack

 What are the biggest risks for property prices in Osaka in 2026?

-As of January 2026, the three biggest risks for Osaka property prices are faster-than-expected interest rate hikes that shock affordability, construction cost inflation that squeezes both supply and buyer budgets, and overpaying in speculative zones where project timelines remain uncertain.
+As of early 2026, the three biggest risks for Osaka property prices are a faster-than-expected rise in mortgage rates triggered by BOJ policy acceleration, a construction-cost surge that simultaneously reduces new supply and strains buyer budgets, and an overpaying risk in speculative bay-area and mega-project-adjacent zones where long timelines make the upside uncertain.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Osaka.